Computational-Ethnography-Lab/Computational-Ethnography-Lab.io/README.md

 ### Cultural Mapping and Analysis Tools (CMAP)
 - CMAP- Visualization Toolkit
-*Sample Visualizations (note from cmap_visualization_toolkit, using public data on Scientists Careers)*

-Examples from lab projects using qualitative and computational data:
+*Sample Visualizations (from cmap_visualization_toolkit, using public data on Scientists Careers)* Examples are paired with qualitative data, to show both patterns and specifics:
 ![Heatmap Visualization](images/heatmap_visualization.png)
-*A heatmap visualizing patterned variation in ethnographic data.*
+*A heatmap visualizing patterned variation in interviews*
 ![Semantic Network](images/semantic_network.png)
-*A semantic network illustrating relationships between concepts in qualitative text.*
+*A semantic network illustrating the relationships between concepts in field notes and interviews.*

 *Data translation tool*
+- in progress

 ### Replication Code